Mrez95/ConShield/README.md

 _________________________

 **The next iteration of the ConShield application will improve upon some of the shortcomings in this project.
+Stay tuned for ConShield 2.0.
 Coming soon to the Google Play Store!**